microsoft/OfflineCrashDumpUefi/README.md

   - This sets OfflineMemoryDumpEncryptionPublicKey to the certificate from `sample_keys.cer`.
   - The private key corresponding to `sample_keys.cer` is provided in `sample_keys.pfx` (password `abc123`).

-The `OfflineDumpApp.efi` sample app will do the following:
+The `OfflineDumpSampleApp.efi` sample app will do the following:

 - Look for an appropriate target for the dump, e.g. GPT partition with Type = SVRawDump.
 - If a target is found, look for the necessary UEFI variables that control dump enablement and encryption.